Alumni Relations Office

 Office of Inclusion and Outreach

-The vision of the Office of Inclusion and Outreach is to increase the number of underrepresented population in healthcare, STEM and research by developing the future leaders in their respective disciplines.
-Through this commitment, we will empower the future generation of leaders aspiring to reduce disparities among underserved communities by emphasizing the importance of addressing inequalities, cultural sensitivity and responsiveness.
+The vision of the Office of Inclusion and Outreach is to increase numbers of underrepresented populations in healthcare, STEM and research.
+We also will contribute to a future generation of professionals who aspire to reduce disparities among underserved communities.

 - Take a holistic approach to student engagement.

-- Provide mentorship and leadership opportunities through networking and community involvement.
+- Providing mentorship and leadership opportunities through networking and community involvement.

-- Bridge underrepresented populations through the P-20 spectrum to healthcare, STEM and research disciplines.
+- Bridging underrepresented populations through the P-20 spectrum to healthcare, STEM and research disciplines.

 Location: Education 2 North, 5th Floor